msaharan/ds_ai_orchestra/USAGE.md

 If you get import errors, make sure you're running from the project root directory and using the `-m` flag to run as a module.

 ### Database not found
-The CLI downloads `Chinook.db` on first run.
+The CLI downloads `Chinook.db` to the `data/` directory on first run.
 If that fails, ensure outgoing network access and rerun, or provide a local copy with `--db-path`.

 ### Environment variables not loaded
 The launcher requires `.env` to exist.
 Copy `example.env` to `.env` and populate `OPENAI_API_KEY` (plus any optional LangSmith keys).
 Use `--example-env` to validate a different template.